-Strategic Asset Allocation is a specific plan of action for portfolio management which involves following a particular strategy and setting targets within asset classes, portfolio rebalancing, and checking the deviations from the initial levels of returns to make further adjustments/improvements.
+Strategic Asset Allocation is a specific plan of action for portfolio management that involves following a particular strategy and setting targets within asset classes, portfolio rebalancing, and checking the deviations from the initial levels of returns to make further adjustments/improvements.

 As opposed to Tactical Asset Allocation, which targets a short or medium-term investment horizon, Strategic Asset Allocation is a long-term decision, typically spanning a decade or more.

-The asset classes are divided across levels, market caps and geographically.
+The asset classes are divided across levels, market caps, and geographically.
 Broadly speaking, the three major asset classes are equities, fixed income, and cash.
 But they can be further subdivided.
-For instance, the overall allocation to equities can be divided across large, medium and small-cap stocks, or across geographies like Asia-Pacific and Latin America, or country-specific allocations to the US, the United Kingdom, Japan, among others.
+For instance, the overall allocation to equities can be divided across large, medium, and small-cap stocks, or across geographies like Asia-Pacific and Latin America, or country-specific allocations to the US, the United Kingdom, and Japan, among others.
 Analytical classifications like developed, emerging, and frontier markets can also be used to allocate the equity or fixed income portion of the portfolio.

 Strategic Asset Allocation is based on Modern Portfolio Theory.
 Let’s briefly look at this basis and the relationship between the two.

 Modern Portfolio Theory puts forth the hypothesis that investors can create portfolios that provide them maximum or optimum returns for a given level of risk.
 It also extolls the virtues of diversification, i.e., spreading a portfolio across asset classes and instruments.